Product

 Involuntary churn timeline

-We recommend automatically sending customers a heads-up 30 days before their credit card expires so that they have plenty of time to update their information.
+We recommend automatically sending customers a heads-up 30 days before their credit card expires so they have plenty of time to update their information.

 2. Develop Effective Dunning Emails